-The path then dips downhill towards the end of Humphrey Head Point (🤭), until petering out amongst the rocks…
+The path then dips downhill towards the tip of Humphrey Head Point, finally petering out amongst the rocks…

-On the way down I was hoping to find a route around the west coast of Humphrey Head (🤭) to join up with Holy Well Lane.
-Now I’m down here I realise my hopes are dashed…
+On the way down I was hoping to find a route around the west coast of Humphrey Head to join up with Holy Well Lane.
+Now I’m down here I realise that’s unlikely…

-I’m going to get wet feet at the very least, if not sink up to my neck in mud and giving you lot another cheap laugh.
+I’m going to get wet feet at the very least, if not sink up to my neck in mud.
 Oh well, I’ll have to retrace my steps, but it has been well worth coming down here anyway, it’s a lovely place.